scikit-activeml/annotlib/docs/overview.rst

 At the start of each cycle, a sample to be labelled must be selected.
 This sample can be either selected from the unlabelled pool or from the labelled pool.
 In the latter case, the sample is relabelled.
-As a result, samples can have multiple class labels.
+As a result, samples can have multiple labels.
 Next to the selection of the sample, corresponding annotator(s) must be also determined.
 Each selected annotator provides a class label for the sample to be labelled.
 The selection of a sample and annotator(s) is executed by a so-called selection strategy.